NickDeckerDevs/hubspot-boilerplate/README.md

 ---

-This is a starter pack for developing WordPress projects.
+This is a starter pack for developing Hubspot projects.
 The project structure is:

 - `/src` folder for all your source files,
 - `/dist` folder that is synced with Hubspot.